theTeam001/Simple-Calculator/Readme.md

    - `subtract(x, y)`
    - `multiply(x, y)`
    - `divide(x, y)`
+   - `sqrt(x)` for square root
+   - `power(x, y)` for exponentiation (`x ^ y`)

-2. **`calculator.py`** handles user input, prompts for the numbers and operator, performs the calculation using functions from `operations.py`, and prints the result.
+2. **`calculator.py`** manages the user input, prompts for the numbers and operator, invokes functions from `operations.py`, and displays the result.
+It also tracks the calculation history and allows for history viewing and clearing.

-3. **`utils.py`** provides helper functions, such as validating the user's input to ensure that only valid numbers are entered.
+3. **`utils.py`** provides helper functions, such as validating that the user's input is a valid number and handling retries if the input is incorrect.

 4. **`main.py`** is the entry point for the program.
 It calls the `calculator()` function to start the interactive calculator.

 ## Error Handling

-- The calculator checks for division by zero and raises an appropriate error message if the user attempts to divide by zero.
+- The calculator handles **division by zero** and raises an appropriate error message when this happens.
+- **Invalid input** (such as entering non-numeric values for numbers or invalid operators) is caught and the user is prompted to try again.
-- If the user enters an invalid number or operator, an error message will be displayed and the program will prompt the user to try again.
+- If the user tries to calculate the square root of a negative number or enters an invalid base or exponent, appropriate error messages are displayed.

 ## License